-120 ibid para 50.
+123 Ibid para 50.
 It is unclear why the borrower's 'environment and social assessment' appears twice in this formulation; it could be that the first reference relates exclusively to the assessment of the identified activities while the second reference relates to the assessment of the project as a whole, including activities that are not yet identified.

-123 ibid para 51.
-For similar arrangements with World Bank's investment project financing, see OP 10.00, para 12, available on considerations AIIB will take into account in its determination, such as 'an initial review of environmental and social implications of the Project' and the borrower's 'capacity, commitment and track record in managing environmental and social risks and impacts and to implement relevant national laws',124 it is difficult to predict whether this phased approach might be relied on to exclude from the contractual arrangement provisions to comply with an obligation under national laws to either consult with a goal to obtain, or actually obtain, FPIC from indigenous peoples for the project.
+of the considerations AIIB will take into account in its determination, such as 'an initial review of environmental and social implications of the Project' and the borrower's 'capacity, commitment and track record in managing environmental and social risks and impacts and to implement relevant national laws',127 it is difficult to predict whether this phased approach might be relied on to exclude from the contractual arrangement provisions to comply with an obligation under national laws to either consult with a goal to obtain, or actually obtain, FPIC from indigenous peoples for the project.
 However, if it is successfully relied on, it is not inconceivable that some national law systems might accommodate an excuse from adhering to the relevant national laws on the basis that a multilateral financial institution such as AIIB also does not require compliance with them but the form of and the procedures for invoking such excuse will depend on the national law systems concerned.

-The second situation is where AIIB specifically determines that the host country's environmental and social requirements are more stringent than AIIB's ESP or ESSs but are nevertheless in violation of AIIB's Articles of Agreement.
-This situation is implicitly contemplated in paragraph 9 of AIIB's ESP:
+The second situation is where AIIB specifically determines that the host country's environmental and social requirements are more stringent than AIIB'S ESP or ESSS but are nevertheless in violation of AIIB'S Articles of Agreement.
+This situation is implicitly contemplated in paragraph 9 of AIIB'S ESP:

-"If the Bank determines that the relevant environmental and social requirements of the country in which the Project is located are more stringent than the requirements of the ESP or ESSs, the country's own requirements will apply, provided that they are not in violation of the Bank's Articles of Agreement."
+If the Bank determines that the relevant environmental and social requirements of the country in which the Project is located are more stringent than the requirements of the ESP or ESSS, the country's own requirements will apply, provided that they are not in violation of the Bank's Articles of Agreement.

-However, in our context, it would seem far-fetched that an obligation under the host State's national law for the State to consult with the goal to obtain, or to actually obtain, FPIC from indigenous peoples (which would likely be considered 'more stringent' than the FPICon requirements under AIIB's ESP) could violate AIIB's Articles of Agreement.
-One possibility is to argue that requiring compliance with national law requirement to obtain FPIC would violate the prohibition on AIIB from 'interfer[ing] in the political affairs of any member' or being 'influenced in their decisions by the political character of the member concerned',125 but that argument would be in no way straightforward.
+However, in our context, it would seem far-fetched that an obligation under the host State's national law for the State to consult with the goal to obtain, or to actually obtain, FPIC from indigenous peoples (which would likely be considered 'more stringent' than the FPICon requirements under AIIB'S ESP) could violate AIIB'S Articles of Agreement.
+One possibility is to argue that requiring compliance with national law requirement to obtain FPIC would violate the prohibition on AIIB from 'interfer[ing] in the political affairs of any member' or being 'influenced in their decisions by the political character of the member concerned',128 but that argument would be in no way straightforward.
 It is therefore difficult to rely on such determination by AIIB to exclude from the contractual arrangement between AIIB and the State borrower provisions for the latter to comply with an obligation under its national laws to either consult with a goal to obtain, or actually obtain, FPIC from indigenous peoples for the project.